Craig Carter AIA, LEED AP BD+C

 Parallel his college teaching Don worked with the Clemson University Fire Department serving as an operations Captain.
 In addition to his fire suppression role, he had ongoing responsibilities for apparatus specifications and procurement.
 Clemson University’s fire department, also an ALS medical transport provider, is the largest university operated fire department in North America.
 The department’s fleet includes 3 engines, 2 aerials and 3 medic units.
-The department has a response area of about 16 square miles and serves a town-campus daytime population of about 35,000 that exceeds 125,000 on football weekends.
+The department has a response area of about 16 square miles and serves a town-campus daytime population of about 35,000.
+Football weekends the population often exceeds 125,000.

 Throughout his concurrent and overlapping academic and fire service careers, Don linked his positions to study issues in fire station site selection, site design and station design.
 His academic research focused on the fire station as a unique building typology.
 In support of his research in fire station design, Don has visited, studied and photo documented both career and volunteer fire stations throughout North America.
 In doing so he has been welcomed with “duty tours” in many of them.
 These tours have allowed him to hear and experience first-hand “post-occupancy” evaluations by end-users at all ranks.
 These duty tours have sharpened his insights into fire station design concepts issues as well as design features ranging from those that work to those that are varying degrees of failure.
 His photo collection of fire stations and fire station details is extensive.